Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 ### 📝 Katas

-- Add react-navigation to project
+- Add react-navigation to project (check documentation to add all the required libs)
 - Add react-native-vector-icons to project

 ---